mononobi/mail-out/README.md

 # data
 You should first fill these three files with real data and then run the app:
-- **files/mail.txt**: Contains the subject and body of the email to be sent. it could have a `{name}` placeholder to be replaced by each target name at runtime.
+- **files/mail.txt**: Contains the body type, subject and body of the email to be sent. it could have `{target_name}` and/or `{sender_name}` placeholders to be replaced by each target and sender name at runtime.

+  the body type is the first line of the file and could be either `<<-text->>` or `<<-html->>`.
-- **files/senders.txt**: Contains the email address and password of each email to be used as source address.
+- **files/senders.txt**: Contains the email address, password and optional sender name of each email to be used as source address.
 If more than one sender is provided, the email would be sent from each sender to all targets.
+  The provided sender name would be replaced in email subject and message if there is a `{sender_name}` placeholder.

+  Note that if you don't want to provide `sender_name` in this file, you shouldn't also add `{sender_name}` placeholder in `mail.txt` file. otherwise an error would be raised.
-- **files/targets.txt**: Contains the email address and name of each target to send email to it. the provided name would be replaced in email message if there is a `{name}` placeholder.
+- **files/targets.txt**: Contains the email address and name of each target to send email to it. the provided target name would be replaced in email subject and message if there is a `{target_name}` placeholder.

 # servers
 The app can connect to any smtp server which supports tls.